tutmryan/vo-dev-api/docs/dashboard/setup.md

 ### Add custom queries

+_Note: Custom queries cannot be pinned to the dashboard as tiles until data is returned.
+This step cannot be performed until the instance has some use and data is available._

 - Go to the Logs section in the app insights resource
 - For each of the `.kql` query files in the `docs/dashboard` directory:
   - Open the file and copy the query into a new query in the Logs section